MichaelMontei/Meme-Generator-React/README.md

 Learning more React by Creating a Meme Generator!<br>
 We want to make a website that fetches the 100 most current popular memes of the time and when we click the button it will randomly generate a Meme image that the visitor of the site than can alter to change the text on this Meme!

+You can find the working website here: https://thunderous-zabaione-f2789c.netlify.app/
 <br>

 ### Step 1: